Proven-Paradox/shaper-system/Handbook.md

 //Maybe not enough to be a capstone?
 Will consider additional effects.

 #### Death Dealer
 Sometimes the best solution is to just hit harder.
 Increase your damage multiplier on all successful damaging Abilities by 1.
-You may only take this capstone if your Level is at least 10.
-This is an Exclusive Capstone, and you may only have one Exclusive Capstone.
+You may only take this Talent if your Level is at least 10.
+This is an Exclusive Talent, and you may only have one Exclusive Talent.

 #### Endurance Mage
 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.